airyhq/airy/docs/docs/getting-started/glossary.md

 A source represents a system that generates messaging data that a user wants to process with Airy Core.

+## Stream

+The whole Airy platform is based on Kafka and real-time streaming of messages.
+In the context of `streams` feature that Airy supports, a `stream` is the process of joining two or multiple Kafka topics, combining the data and creating an outout topic where the result of the streaming operation will be stored.
+It is based on KSQL.

 ### Provider

 Source providers are API platforms that allow Airy Core to connect to one or